Civil Services of India: History

+Women in civil service during British india

+No women were ever formally recruited into the Imperial Civil Service between 1858 and 1947.
+The service was exclusively male until its final years.
+Women were appointed only at the level of clerks (as typists and lowly clerical assistants), concentrated in the lower echelons of the uncovenanted civil service.

+Women were recruited to Imperial Secretariat Service (Class II) but were disqualified for higher posts in the various departments under the control of the Governor-General of India like Imperial Secretariat Service (Class I).

+In the Imperial Police, there were no women who were recruited as its members.
+Also, for the Imperial Forest Service, there were no women recruited as its members.

+Medals, honors and awards in civil service during British india

+During British rule in India, civil servants were receipients of orders of chivalry namely - Order of the Indian Empire, Order of the British Empire, Imperial Service Order, Order of the Star of India and Knight Bachelor.
+They were also awarded the title of honor Rai Bahadur, civil medals such as Kaisar-i-Hind Medal, Delhi Durbar Medal (1903) and Delhi Durbar Medal (1911).

+21st century

 The present modern civil service was formed after the partition of India in 1947.
 It was Sardar Patel's vision that the civil service should strengthen cohesion and national unity.
 The values of integrity, impartiality, and merit remain the guiding principles of the Indian civil services.

 By the early 21st century, especially in Indian media, Indian civil servants were regularly colloquially called 'babus' (as in 'the rule of babus'), while Indian bureaucracy is called 'babudom'.

 The Ministry of Personnel, Public Grievances and Pensions, located in New Delhi, is unofficially the 'Ministry of Civil Services'.
 The Ministry is responsible for training, reforms and pensions for the civil service system in India.

-Present framework
+A significant number of Indian civil servants have been recipients of the Padma Shri, Padma Bhushan, and Padma Vibhushan civilian awards in recognition of their contributions to public administration and governance.

+Framework, provision and principles

 Constitutional provision

 The Constitution, under Article 312 gives authority to the Rajya Sabha (the upper house of Parliament) to set up new branches of the All India Services with a two-thirds majority vote.
 The Indian Administrative Service, Indian Police Service, and Indian Forest Service have been established under this constitutional provision.

-Guiding principals
+Guiding principles

 Values

 A member of the civil service in discharge of his/her functions is to be guided by maintaining absolute integrity, allegiance to the constitution and the law of the nation, patriotism, national pride, devotion to duty, honesty, impartiality and transparency.